microsoft/fast/packages/web-components/fast-foundation/src/anchored-region/anchored-region.spec.md

 ### Background

-This component is inspired by the ["Viewport positioner"](https://github.com/microsoft/fast/tree/master/packages/fast-components-react-base/src/viewport-positioner)  component in the React component set.
-It is used as a building block in other components to enable responsive flyouts, or positionable/scaling menus in the [select](https://github.com/microsoft/fast/tree/master/packages/fast-components-react-base/src/select) component.
+This component is used as a building block in other components to enable responsive flyouts, tooltips, or positionable/scaling menus in a Select component.

-A primary goal of the component was to enable authors to create responsive layouts without resorting to expensive [getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) calls.
 It instead depends on the more performant [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) and [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) interfaces.

 For a more in-depth understanding of how this component works under the covers please refer to the [intersection observer api](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).